pac4j/pac4j/documentation/how-to-secure-a-java-application-with-oidc.md

 - [Direct OIDC authentication](/docs/clients/openid-connect-clients.html#2-direct-clients) to protect a REST API with the access tokens issued by your provider.
 - [OpenID Federation](/docs/clients/openid-connect-federation.html) when your application belongs to a trust federation.

-**Using a different integration?** Reuse the OIDC client configuration with [Jakarta EE servlet filters](/how-to-secure-a-jakarta-ee-application-with-oidc.html), or connect pac4j authentication to an existing [Spring Security application](/how-to-secure-a-spring-security-application-with-oidc.html).
+**Using a different integration?** These guides also use OIDC: [Jakarta EE](/how-to-secure-a-jakarta-ee-application-with-oidc.html), [Spring Security](/how-to-secure-a-spring-security-application-with-oidc.html), [JAX-RS and Dropwizard](/how-to-secure-a-jax-rs-application-with-oidc.html), [Spark Java](/how-to-secure-a-spark-java-application-with-oidc.html) and [Spring WebFlux](/how-to-secure-a-spring-webflux-application-with-oidc.html).

+The [Play](/how-to-secure-a-play-application-with-saml.html) and [Javalin](/how-to-secure-a-javalin-application-with-saml.html) guides use SAML; [Shiro](/how-to-secure-a-shiro-application-with-cas.html) and [Vert.x](/how-to-secure-a-vertx-application-with-cas.html) use CAS.
+Their final sections explain how to switch protocols.

 **Discover more [pac4j frameworks](/implementations.html) and more [authentication mechanisms](/docs/clients.html)…**